albertllousas/monads-explained/readme.md

 }
 ```

-Scenario 1: Jane wants to open an account with 100, afterwards she will deposit 100 and finally withdraw 250, therefore
+**Scenario 1**: Jane wants to open an account with 100, afterwards she will deposit 100 and finally withdraw 250, therefore
 an error should pop-up, because Jane has not enough funds.

 ```kotlin